 "Having the Trails Challenge guidebook available on my phone allowed me to explore the parks with more confidence than before.
-I hike often, but don't get as much out of the trails as I could without maps." -RACHEL, SANTA ROSA
+I hike often, but don't get as much out of the trails as I could without maps."

-Ragle Ranch SEBASTOPO Volleyball Atascadero) P Ragle Ranch Sebastopol and Tot Lot Playground Regional Park S Covert Road Soccer Fields P Soccer Fields To Bodega Ave TRAIL DIRECTIONS • Follow the paved path on the west side of the park road toward the gazebo picnic area and the Veterans Memorial Grove. • Veer left, leaving the paved path.
+-RACHEL, SANTA ROSA

+Ragle Ranch

+- Veer left, leaving the paved path.
 Continue a short distance to the gated Blackberry Trail.
 Head down the hill through an old pear orchard to a bridge over a stream.
-(The Hilltop Trail will be on your right.) • Cross the bridge.
+(The Hilltop Trail will be on your right.) - Cross the bridge.
 You will quickly come to another bridge over Atascadero Creek.
-Cross this bridge and continue into the wetlands, passing Thistle Trail
+Cross this bridge and continue into the wetlands, passing Thistle Trail on your right. - Continue on Blackberry Trail, gradually gaining some elevation as you follow the perimeter of the park. - You'll come to another junction with Thistle Trail.
+Bear left to continue on Blackberry Trail and cross Atascadero Creek again. - Continue through grasslands and an oak grove.
+Cross another bridge and turn south.
+The dirt trail ends at a paved fork.
+The Blackberry Trail continues south to the parking lot.